-- R1 Changed the wording to work around the resolution of [DR1607], which conflicted with the initial wording.
-Also address the potential additional concerns raised by this wording change. - R2 The following changes were made per feedback from EWG and CWG in Issaquah and CWG in Kona: - a lambda expression is not part of the immediate context - add a discussion about lambdas as non-type template arguments - clarify the difference between the types of lambda expressions in alias templates - clarify ODR-equivalence of lambda expressions declared in different TUs, and the meaning for function template declarations - clarify the situation for redeclarations of functions with lambda-expressions - rebase on top of the C++17 DIS - extract the wording into its own section (editorial) - TODO: add discussion about implicit captures in unevaluated contexts
+- R0 Initial draft - R1 Changed the wording to work around the resolution of [DR1607], which conflicted with the initial wording.
+Also address the potential additional concerns raised by this wording change. - R2 Applied feedback from EWG and CWG in Issaquah and CWG in Kona: - a lambda expression is not part of the immediate context - add a discussion about lambdas as non-type template arguments - clarify the difference between the types of lambda expressions in alias templates - clarify ODR-equivalence of lambda expressions declared in different TUs, and the meaning for function template declarations - clarify the situation for redeclarations of functions with lambda-expressions - rebase on top of the C++17 DIS - editorial: extract the wording into its own section - R3 Applied changes per guidance from CWG in Toronto: